bloominstituteoftechnology/Sprint-Challenge--Django-I/DeploymentExperiences.md

+Log Entry -- 12:52PM (EST)

+It seems that I've isolated the issue of the app not running to be related to Heroku's Dyno scaling, but when I run the command "heroku ps:scale web-1" it returns an error saying it can't identify that process type.

+Heroku docmentation suggests clearing buildpacks, and then re-setting them, but that didn't work for my app.
+Still working on trouble-shooting, but currently it doesn't look like it's an issue related to the app, but rather the heroku environment. (ref: https://help.heroku.com/W23OAFGK/why-am-i-seeing-couldn-t-find-that-process-type-when-trying-to-scale-dynos)

 Log Entry -- 12:07PM (EST)

 My initial attempt at deployment went well with regard to the installation of dependencies, the preparation of the project, and the creation of the app on Heroku via the CLI.